mhd1msyb/supersonic-aerofoil-calculator-SAC/README.md

 ## License details
 This program is licensed under...
 This program uses the Godot Engine.
-Please visit www.godotengine.org/license to view its (Godot Engine)  license.
+Please visit www.godotengine.org/license to view its (Godot Engine)  license, or refer to the `godot_engine_LICENSE` file.